140. Creating and Handling Custom Context Managers

 Explanation:

-This context manager manages a network socket connection, ensuring that it is opened before the
+This context manager manages a network socket connection, ensuring that it is opened before the with block and properly closed afterward.

 Conclusion: